thomas-lehericy/Hanabi-discard/README.md

 d[??]- Known trash MAY be discarded without it giving any information whatsoever.
 It MUST NOT be interpreted as a play hint.
 (Let us call it a "Trash discard".)

+e- A "1" trash clue may fill in cards and reveal them playable - but it is STILL a trash clue.

 # 6. Fix clue